ArtifactDB/gobbler/README.md

 On success, the files will be transferred to the registry and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.

+Users should consider setting the permissions of this temporary directory (and any of its subdirectories) to `777`.
+This ensures that the Gobbler instance is able to free up space by periodically deleting old files.

 ### Setting permissions

 Users should create a file with the `request-set_permissions-` prefix, which should be JSON-formatted with the following properties: